 The physiotherapist will then conduct a physical examination which will examine specific movements, in order to gain a better understanding of the individual’s type and level of impairment.

 The physiotherapist will then, with input from the treatment team and the individuals themselves, design a program aimed at addressing the patient’s particular issues.

 Typically, the physiotherapist will make use of the following during treatment sessions:

 - Therapeutic exercises including stretching and strengthening

 - Therapeutic modalities including heat, cold, ultrasound, and interferential current (IFC)

 - Techniques to improve heart and lung function and cardiac conditioning

-- Education and input regarding one’s condition, recommended treatment modalities and prognosis for improvement
+- Education and recommended treatment modalities and prognosis for improvement

 Our team of physiotherapists have extensive clinical knowledge and hands on experience and have treated many people with the following conditions: